 Although Buildings and Contents insurance is pretty much standard for landlords these days – and the third (Rent guarantee) is gaining in popularity, it’s also possible to add on other forms of cover to your landlord insurance policy.

 One form of additional cover is Landlord liability which is where a tenant or visitor to the flat is injured due to, for instance, tripping over a broken floorboard, or getting a concussion with a bit of loose plaster falling on their head.
 This will cover your legal costs as well as damages if the injured party attempts to take you to court.

 Another form of cover open to landlords is Accidental Damage.
-This compensates you for any instances where the furniture, a window etc in your rented flat is damaged by your tenants and needs repairing or replacing.
+This compensates you for any instances where the furniture, a window etc. in your rented flat is damaged by your tenants and needs repairing or replacing.